cloudacademy/ebs-shrinker/README.md

 # Step 10

-Detach both EBS volumes, and then reattach the smalled 20Gb volume and map it to the root device at /dev/sda1.
+Detach both EBS volumes, and then reattach the smaller and newer 20Gb ebs gp2 root volume and map it to the root device at ```/dev/sda1```.

 ```
 for vol in `aws ec2 describe-volumes \